sumandas27/scratchOS-Blog/src/ch01-03-exploring-the-machines-environment.md

 >
 > All inline assembly within Rust needs to be put around an `unsafe` block.
 There's a lot of ways to mess up with assembly and bypass required invariants by the Rust compiler, so the `unsafe` block acknowledges that we as programmers are responsible for making sure nothing within the block causes undefined behavior.

 As mentioned in the code block's comment, this won't work for a very subtle reason.
 Recall that every function call get their own stack frame.
 The `entry` function's stack frame is created before anything in `entry`'s body is run.
-Rust's compiler can change the stack pointer and segment registers (and any other registers) during this stack frame's creation.
+Rust's compiler can change the stack pointer and segment registers (and any other register) during this stack frame's creation.

 However, we manually change the stack pointer and segment registers within the `entry` function, invalidating the compiler's assumptions about these register states, hence causing undefined behavior.